invertedcoder/invertedcoder/README.md

 Weather in Delhi

-Currently, the weather is: 17°C, light snow
+Currently, the weather is: 17°C

 Today, the sun rises at 07:31 and sets at 17:22